blacklightpy/vaultofknowledge/Defining Terrorism.md

 	- When a teacher makes the students who did not submit homework stand outside the class.
 - Class 3 Terrorism: Physical Punishment
 	- When a teacher beats the students who did not submit homework with a stick.
+- Class 4 Terrorism: Collective Punishment
+	- When a teacher punishes the whole class because one person committed a mistake.
+	- I ranked this higher than other punishments because a teacher is not likely to resort to this without a high sense of anger and lack of a rational means to establish the intended order.
+Punishing an innocent person is in a sense worse than taking out too much anger on another person (although both are equally bad).
+	- For other classes, I've grouped Collective Punishment separately, as this can be generalized outside schools.
 - Class 5 Terrorism: Mental Abuse
 	- When someone mentally pressures a person to achieve a goal
 - Class 6 Terrorism: Mentally Abuse Relatives